For your Home or Office, Call Now! DC/VA: 301-261-1966 Balt/Annapolis: 410-647-2800

 • Use a good stone polish occasionally.
 This will give your stone added lustre and clarity.

 • Seal, if necessary.
 Apply a penetrating sealer on countertops.
 If a sealer is applied, be sure that it is non-toxic and safe for use in food preparation surfaces.
-Consult our Care Guide or the Solution Center at StoneCareCentral.com for more information on sealing.

 Outdoor Pool & Patio Areas

-To remove algae or moss in outdoor pools, patios or hot tub areas, flush with clear water and use a mild bleach solution.
+• To remove algae or moss in outdoor pools, patios or hot tub areas, flush with clear water and use a mild bleach solution.

-Summary of Do’s and Don’ts
+Summary of Do's and Dont's

 • Dust mop floors frequently.